PS5 could finally be getting an all-black makeover - but it won't be cheap

-A company has sent out a survey that focuses on the black PS5 faceplates it’s been working on – and the company pulls no punches when it comes to describing Sony’s console.
+A company called dbrand has sent out a survey about the black PS5 faceplates it’s been working on – and it pulls no punches when it comes to describing Sony’s console.

-The custom hardware skin maker, dbrand, is producing PS5 faceplates that are fittingly called Darkplates, and will let you transform the white PS5 into a sleek, matte black machine.
+The custom hardware skin maker, dbrand, is producing PS5 faceplates that are fittingly called Darkplates, and they'll let you transform the white PS5 into a sleek, matte black machine.

 Sony's two-tone design for its next-gen console has been divisive ever since its reveal, and because the faceplates are removable, consumers have been crying out for a solution to make the PS5 black.
 Sony, however, has yet to reveal anything official and it seems like dbrand are now leading the charge.